 Mortgage Rates Predictions for 2021

-Over the next few months, the trend of rising mortgage and refinance rates is likely to continue.
+Since the beginning of the year, the average 30-year fixed mortgage rate has increased roughly 0.4%, according to Freddie Mac, and could continue to creep higher.
 “Our long-term view for mortgage rates in 2021 is higher,” says Realtor.com chief economist Danielle Hale.
 “As the economic outlook strengthens, thanks to progress against coronavirus and vaccines plus a dose of stimulus from the government, this pushes up expectations for economic growth and inflation, driving long-term bond rates higher.”

 And long-term Treasury bond rates are a key indicator for mortgage rates.
-The 10-year Treasury yield bottomed out in August 2020, and climbed back up to over 1.7% in March 2021.
+The 10-year Treasury yield bottomed out in August 2020, and since March of 2021, has hovered between 1.5% and 1.7%.
 “Mortgage rates have been coming back down while bond yields have been rising since they were never properly priced during this crisis.
 However, we are getting close to a traditional relationship with bonds and mortgage rates,” says HousingWire housing data analyst Logan Mohtashami.
 So going forward, that means rising long-term bond yields should drive mortgage rates higher.

 A big part of our economic recovery is getting people back to work, which is going to be heavily reliant on access to the Coronavirus vaccine.
-“Mortgage rates should rise as we are in the early stages of getting our economy working again,” Motashami says.
+“Mortgage rates should rise as we are in the early stages of getting our economy working again,” says Logan Mohtashami, housing data analyst at HousingWire.

 But mortgage rates could stay low if there is unexpected bad news surrounding COVID-19 or the vaccine distribution.
 And what happens with the stock market could also impact rates.
 “We haven’t had a 10% plus correction [in the stock market] since March of 2020,” Mohtashami says. “[A drop in the stock market] will provide a rally in bonds, but should only be short term.”